|Tuition Fees:||$344 /year|

 Cambridge ‘A’ and ‘O’ Levels:

-In addition, they must have at least Grade 4 in English Language/Literature (SL) and at least C in a Science subject at the IGCSE or equivalent.
+In addition, applicants must have at least grade 4 in English Language/Literature (SL) and Mathematics SL and at least grade C for the third science at the IGCSE or equivalent.

 1. GHANAIAN APPLICANTS